cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 ### Signal Documentation

+TODO

 Apparently adding to a google spreadsheet, need to talk to someone (Carlyn) about the specifics

+How to add to signal discovery app

+How to add to www-main signal dashboard

 Github page signal documentation talk to @nmdefries and @tinatownes